Registration for Spring 2024 Semester Open Now!

 This course will introduce you to the tools the best thinkers use and will exemplify the activities and practices you can use to begin emulating them.
 Here are some of the qualities of the best thinkers:

-- The best thinkers think about their thinking.
+• The best thinkers think about their thinking.
 They do not take thinking for granted.
 They do not trust to fate to make them good in thinking.
 They notice their thinking.
 They reflect on their thinking.
 They act upon their thinking.

-- The best thinkers are highly purposeful.
+• The best thinkers are highly purposeful.
 They do not simply act.
 They know why they act.
 They know what they are about.
 They have clear goals and clear priorities.
 They continually check their activities for alignment with their goals.

-- The best thinkers have intellectual “tools” that they use to raise the quality of their thinking.
+• The best thinkers have intellectual “tools” that they use to raise the quality of their thinking.
 They know how to express their thinking clearly.
 They know how to check it for accuracy and precision.
 They know how to keep focused on a question and make sure that it is relevant to their goals and purposes.
 They know how to think beneath the surface and how to expand their thinking to include insights from multiple perspectives.
 They know how to think logically about and significantly.

-- The best thinkers distinguish their thoughts from their feelings and desires.
+• The best thinkers distinguish their thoughts from their feelings and desires.
 They know that wanting something to be so does not make it so.
 They know that one can be unjustifiably angry, afraid, or insecure.
 They do not let unexamined emotions determine their decisions.
 They have “discovered” their minds, and they examine the way their minds operate as a result.
 They take deliberate charge of those operations.

-- The best thinkers routinely take thinking apart.
+• The best thinkers routinely take thinking apart.
 They “analyze” thinking.
 They do not trust the mind to analyze itself automatically.
 They realize that analyzing thinking is an art one must consciously learn.
 They realize that it takes knowledge of the parts of thinking, and practice in exercising control over them.

-- The best thinkers routinely evaluate thinking, determining its strengths and weaknesses.
+• The best thinkers routinely evaluate thinking, determining its strengths and weaknesses.
 They do not trust the mind to evaluate itself automatically.
 They realize that the automatic ways in which the mind evaluates itself are inherently flawed.
 They realize that evaluating thinking is an art one must consciously learn.
 They realize that it takes knowledge of the universal standards for thinking, and practice in exercising control over them.

 This course, as a whole, will introduce you to the tools of mind that will help you reason well through the problems and issues you face - whether in the classroom, in your personal life, or in your professional life.
 If you take these ideas seriously, and practice using them, you can take command of the thinking that ultimately will command the quality of your life.

-CT701: How to Infuse Critical Thinking Into Instruction, Part II - Advanced Course
+CT701 - How to Infuse Critical Thinking Into Instruction, Part II: Advanced Course

-to transform teaching and learning at all levels; it is based on the concepts and principles embedded in a substantive conception of critical thinking.
+This course builds upon understandings learned in CT700.
+Hence, CT700 is a prerequisite for this course.
+Our approach to critical thinking is designed to transform teaching and learning at all levels; it is based on the concepts and principles embedded in a substantive conception of critical thinking.
 The purpose of the course is to help instructors continue to internalize the intellectual tools they need if they are to foster intellectual skills, abilities, and characteristics in student thought.

 In this course, we emphasize the importance of fostering a substantive conception of critical thinking.
 Such a conception not only highlights the qualities of the educated person, but also implies the proper design of the educational process.
 There are essential, minimal conditions for cultivating educated minds.
 These entail modes of instruction that foster development of the standards, abilities, and traits of the educated person.